- Discover CRC

 The Objective

-The City of Toronto committed in January of 1990 to reduce the city’s net CO2 emissions by 20 percent by the year 2005, relative to 1988.
-To attain this, the city undertook several initiatives, two critical ones being the various programs associated with the Energy Efficiency Office and the loans and grants of the Toronto Atmospheric Fund.
+In January, 1990, the City of Toronto committed to reducing the city’s net CO2 emissions by 20 percent by the year 2005, relative to 1988.
+To attain this, the city undertook several initiatives, two critical ones being the various programs associated with the EEO and the loans and grants of the TAF.

 The Overall Strategy of the Energy Efficiency Office

-The City of Toronto’s Energy Efficiency Office develops and coordinates an energy efficiency and conservation strategy for the City.
-In a nutshell, the strategy involves all sectors of the city (i.e. governmental organizations, universities, schools, business and citizens) in a mid-term effort to conserve energy and be energy efficient.
+The City of Toronto’s EEO develops and coordinates an energy efficiency and conservation strategy for the city.
+In a nutshell, the strategy involves all sectors of the city (i.e. government organizations, universities, schools, business, and citizens) in a mid-term effort to conserve energy and be energy efficient.
 The strategy emphasizes public participation as well as a wide dissemination of energy-conserving knowledge.
 The strategy also focuses attention on the monetary savings that accrue to better energy use, and tries to lever these in various fashions to finance energy-savings investments using private-sector financing.
 While difficult to fully measure as many investments made as a result of EEO activities are not always recorded (such as those encouraged within the residential sector), total investments made as a result of EEO programs are well above $100 million accounting for approximately 4% of the 1988-based target.
-The City estimates that potential investments using EEO supported, and private-sector financed mechanisms could exceed $3 billion.
+The city estimates that potential investments using EEO supported and private-sector financed mechanisms could exceed $3 billion.

 Programs of the Energy Efficiency Office